 Major Professor: Esteban Garcia

 The world of hemp has been around for centuries, and now the industry (bio-composites, construction, among others) are shedding light on the possibilities.
 Hemp fibers are one of the strongest fragments of a hemp plant and can be processed in a fashion that can be used in different applications.
 The fibers also possess the qualities of an environmentally friendly material.
-Through incorporating the use of technology through digital fabrication, can hemp fibers be digitally fabricated and still possess the qualities to be used in industry?
+By incorporating the use of technology through digital fabrication, can hemp fibers be digitally fabricated and still possess the qualities to be used in industry?

-Comparing the hemp fibers that will be made up to replicate the form of prefabricated OSB (oriented strand board), tests will be performed to create an engineering curve and display data collected in four areas.
-The four areas of data collection will be peak load, peak stress, strain at break, and modulus of GPa.
-The data results will then be compared in each category using a T-test to see if any significant difference is shown.
+Mechanical tests will be performed to create an engineering curve and display data collected in four areas comparing the hemp fibers that will be made up to replicate the form of prefabricated OSB (oriented strand board).
+The four areas of data collection will be peak load, peak stress, strain at break, and modulus of elasticity.
+The data results will then be compared in each category using a T-test to see if any significant difference is observed.

 CHAPTER 1: INTRODUCTION